Mining Architectural Information: A Systematic Mapping Study: Results

 On the one hand, keyword-based search approaches do not understand polysemy and synonymy \citep{guha2003semantic}.
 Specifically, when looking at a repository, a keyword-based approach looks for the distribution of documents within the repository to find how relevant a document is to the search query of the user \citep{guha2003semantic}.
 Basically, this means that a document with similar words/terms to those the user types into a search engine will be thought to be more relevant and will appear at a higher position in the search results \citep{guha2003semantic}.
 For example, Aman-ul-haq and Ali Babar {[S23]} proposed a tag-based/annotation-based knowledge identification and extraction approach.
 One of the functionalities of this approach is the keyword-based search functionality, which can search and retrieve desired architectural artifacts in the repository using the keywords attached to each architectural artifact.
 This approach has been developed to reduce the time and effort required for searching and capturing architecture knowledge in a software repository.

-On the other hand, semantic search-based approaches understand polysemy and synonymy and know the meaning of the words/terms \citep{guha2003semantic}.
-Specifically, semantic search-based approaches are designed to understand the context the words/terms are used within the documents in order to match these words/terms more accurately to the user search queries \citep{guha2003semantic}.
+On the other hand, semantic search-based approaches understand polysemy and synonymy and know the meaning of the words \citep{guha2003semantic}.
+Specifically, semantic search-based approaches are designed to understand the context the words are used within the documents in order to match these words/terms more accurately to the user search queries \citep{guha2003semantic}.
 For instance, in {[S13]}, Mujhid \textit{et al.} presented an approach based on IR and program analysis techniques for searching and reusing architectural tactics implemented in OSS projects.
 Among other algorithms used by this approach, the approach uses a novel information retrieval algorithm that automatically searches and ranks the source files implementing architectural tactics in the software repositories based on (i) the semantic similarity of a source file to a searched architectural tactic and (ii) the semantic similarity of a source file and its direct dependent files to a technical problem represented in the search query.
 The approach was developed to help developers search and reuse implementation examples of architectural tactics for a given technical context.
+Technical context refers to a framework, programming language, or API that can be used to implement the tactic {[S13]}.